-The Connected Party Transactions Committee currently consists of four members, including one Independent Nonexecutive Director, one Non-executive Director, the Chief Financial Officer and the Chief Risk Officer of the Bank.
+The Connected Party Transactions Committee currently consists of four members, including one Independent Non-executive Director, one Executive Director, the Chief Financial Officer and the Chief Risk Officer of the Bank.

 Under its Terms of Reference, the Connected Party Transactions Committee is responsible for reviewing the robustness of the Bank's control framework to ensure proper compliance with all legal and regulatory requirements together with accounting requirements (promulgated in Hong Kong and other jurisdictions) as may be applicable and approving significant connected transactions.